Business Opportunities at Pluskul

 - All mentors will be part of a more extensive network of mentors and interact with each other to grow.

-- Each mentor makes 50% of the revenue generated through the learning centre.
+- Mentors can multiply their income by setting up a centre and sharing 30% of the revenue generated through the learning centre.

 - The mentor pays the cost of rent or property maintenance and management.